 Contact: Jerry Smith, Institute on Community Integration, firstname.lastname@example.org, 612-624-4336; Rachel Cain, University News Service, email@example.com, 712-324-1241

-MINNEAPOLIS/ST. PAUL (12/02/2021) — A report by the Minnesota-Autism and Developmental Disabilities Monitoring Network (MN-ADDM) at the University of Minnesota identified 1 in 36 (2.8%) 8-year-old children as having autism spectrum disorder (ASD) in Minnesota.
-The report relied on 2018 data from the health and special education records of 10,081 children in parts of Anoka, Ramsey, and Hennepin counties.
-This is higher than the percentage of 1 in 44 identified with ASD that was reported in 2020.
+MINNEAPOLIS/ST. PAUL (3/23/2023) — A report by the Minnesota-Autism and Developmental Disabilities Monitoring Network (MN-ADDM) at the University of Minnesota identified 1 in 34 (3.0%) 8-year-old children as having autism spectrum disorder (ASD) in Minnesota.
+The report relied on 2020 data from 16,150 children in parts of Anoka, Hennepin, and Ramsey counties.

-As part of an 11-state network funded by the Centers for Disease Control and Prevention’s Autism and Developmental Disability Monitoring Network (ADDM) , the Minnesota-specific report shows the rate of ASD in Minnesota is higher than the overall ADDM rate.
-The CDC found that, on average, 1 in 44 (2.3%) children were identified as having ASD in communities where prevalence was tracked by the ADDM Network.
+Minnesota is part of an 11-state network funded by the Centers for Disease Control and Prevention.
+The CDC found that, on average, 1 in 36 (2.8%) children were identified as having ASD in communities where prevalence was tracked by the ADDM Network in 2020, an increase from 1 in 44 in 2018.
 This estimate is based on 8-year-old children living in parts of 11 states and does not represent the entire population of children in the United States.

 Minnesota Autism and Developmental Disability Monitoring also found that: